amin942001/AMFTravellingWave/README.md

 - we write coordinates as `[x, y]`
 - np.arrays have the shape (dim_x, dim_y) and can be shown with plt.imshow()
 - to access a coordinate in an image we use `im[x][y]`

-CAREFUL: the following coordinate usage have a different convention:
-- coordinates with Loreto microscope joystick: x and y are inversed (x is for the long horizontal axis)
-- image coordinates in the fiji tile file: x and y are inversed (x is for the long horizontal axis)
-- plt.plot() uses a different convention.
-We will always have to inverse coordinates when using plt.plot
-Ex: plt.plot(x[1], x[0], ..)
-- cv.resize takes the shape reversed compared to numpy
-- labelme also uses inversed x and y